leimao/Logistic_Regression_Python/README.md

     <img src = "./loss.png" width="80%">
 </p>

-The training error is 0.018 and the test error is 0.
+The training error rate is 0.018 and the test rate error is 0, which is extremely good for this dataset.